d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 If you need either of them please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 1.8.5

+This version is sent for approval and release on Apple Mac Store 21 December 2019

+- a few bugfixes
+- cleanup of GUI
+- new task `syncremote` which synchronize a remote source to local storage on Mac, the task require a remote server

 ## Version 1.8.1

 This version is approved for release on Apple Mac Store 9 November 2019.